Huttenfestival de Vlek Hut Festival ‘The Stain’ Putting the Duchy of Brabant on the (inter)national map.

 Saturday 3rd September until Sunday 11th September 2011.

-Eileen Woods was invited by colleagues' Observatorium and the producers of De Vlek to participate in this event.
-Working with Observatorium she helped realise their Home Depot and RTown town register installations, and contributed a blog, 'Post from London' for the event website.
-During the event, Eileen filmed Observatorium for the Art&Archicture Journal Press / Film series, and produced a photographic essay of the Spoorzone site.
+Eileen Woods was invited by Observatorium, the Dutch arts group and the producers of De Vlek to participate in this event.
+Working with Observatorium she helped realise their Home Depot and RTown town register installations, and contributed to the event blog, 'Post from London' for the event website and produced a short film about Observatorium.

 Hut Festival ‘The Stain’ (Huttenfestival de Vlek) was a unique collaboration of artists, designers, architects, entertainers and visitors of all ages working together to create The Stain’ (‘De Vlek’) a real working village complete with a village square, a theatre, a factory, a pub/restaurant, a large fireplace and a playground.

 Why De Vlek, ‘The Stain?
 A ‘stain’ is the name that was used to call a (temporary) settlement in times gone by.
 These settlements were entitled to special rights.
 The shape of each settlement was determined by the environment, using construction materials that were available at that time.
 This principle is the inspiration for the idea of Huttenfestival de Vlek.